openshift/managed-upgrade-operator/docs/faq.md

 **Does MUO reserve compute capacity?**

 Yes.
-MUO will create a temporary +1 to every worker and infra `machinesets` within the cluster.
+MUO will create a temporary +1 to every worker `machinesets` within the cluster.
 In multi availability zones, this is true for each zone.

 **Does MUO maintain correct instance types for each machine pool?**